 - ¼ teaspoon salt

-- Spread the walnuts in a single layer on one of the baking sheets.
-Toast the walnuts in the oven until lightly browned and fragrant, about 12-14 minutes.
+- Spread the walnuts in a single layer on a baking sheet.
+Toast the walnuts in the preheated oven until lightly browned and fragrant, about 12-14 minutes.
 Once cool enough to touch, chop the walnuts to a fine texture and set aside.

-- In a large mixing bowl, whisk together the dry ingredients - sugar, cocoa and salt.
+- In a large mixing bowl whisk together the sugar, espresso powder, cocoa and salt.
 Add the finely chopped, toasted walnuts and stir to combine.
-Add the room temperature egg whites and a tablespoon of vanilla extract.
-Using a spatula fold the ingredients together until combined.
-Do not over-beat.
-Spoon the batter onto the baking sheets (6 per sheet) in 12 equal and evenly spaced mounds.
+Add the egg whites and vanilla.
+Using a rubber spatula fold the ingredients together until combined.
+Do not over-mix.
+Scoop or spoon the cookie dough into 2-tablespoon sized mounds (8 or 9 per sheet) spaced 2-inches apart for a total of 16 to 18 cookies.

-- Bake the cookies for a total of about 16 minutes.
-After the first 8 minutes, shift the pans from top to bottom and from front to back.
-Continue baking for another 8 minutes or until the tops are lightly cracked and they feel firm to the touch.
+- Bake the cookies for 13 to 16 minutes rotating the pans halfway through from top to bottom, and from front to back.
+Bake until the tops are lightly cracked and the cookies feel firm to the touch.
+Don't over-bake!

 - Slide the parchment paper (with the cookies still on it) onto a large wire rack to cool.
 Cool completely and store remaining cookies in an airtight container.

-(recipe by New York pastry chef Francois Payard)
+- (recipe adapted from New York pastry chef Francois Payard)

 Saving Room for Dessert is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate we earn a small commission from qualifying purchases, at no additional cost to you.